 It appears that the Federal Way and Washington state economy are in a recession, but that is what presents challenges to the city government.
 The local economy is falling behind last year.
 The number and value of building permits have decreased significantly, the Sales tax revenue will be lower, and we will see significant increase in Utility tax over previous years due to court decisions and new Utility tax on waste and recycling services.
 We are expecting a decrease in revenue from Permit fees of about \$1 million a year in this budget.
 As a result, we are forecasting a small growth in revenue in 2021.
-It is not expected that many of our general fund revenue sources will see high growth in 2021 or current biennium without business recruitment and major taxable construction within the city limits.
 The labor cost will stabilize as the unemployment stays high but the City is already behind on its salaries compared to other comparable cities based on our recent salary study.
 The cost of borrowing is unusually low and in this budget the city tries to hold on to its cash and use borrowed money while keeping an eye on its ability to service the debt.